beginning of content

 Hormone therapy

-The therapy can be taken as tablets, or if you have not had a hysterectomy, by using a hormone-releasing intrauterine device (IUD) which is placed in your uterus by your doctor.
+Hormone therapy can be taken as tablets, or by using a hormone-releasing intrauterine device (IUD) which your doctor places in your uterus.

 Chemotherapy